htu86/super-fastf1-api/DOCS.md

 `/event-schedule/{year}`

-**Description:** Retrieves the schedule of events for the race weekend.
+**Description:** Retrieves the schedule of events for the race year.
 **Method:** `GET`
 **Parameters:**
 - `year` (int): The year of the event.